Skip to main content

 Other reports include soldiers walking around, in particular one in a ragged uniform who claimed to be shot and killed by his own men.
 While ghosts have been seen and heard here, we encourage you to try to tune into the energies and feel of the battlefield as you walk around.

-The park is open to pedestrians and bicyclists from sunrise to sunset, daily.
+The park itself is open to pedestrians and bicyclists from sunrise to sunset, daily.
 Hiking trails are for pedestrian use only.
 You’re also welcome to walk the Driving Tour Road by utilizing the Multi-Use Lane.

 Directions to the next stop: From here we head back toward Saratoga Springs for the final stop, enjoying a nice drive by Saratoga Lake on the way.
 Head back the way you came, north on Route 32, and hang a left onto Route 71.
 Continue on Route 71 for 4.3 miles, then turn right onto Route 9P North.
 Continue along Route 9P/Union Avenue past the lake and the Saratoga Race Course for 5.2 miles, then turn left onto Regent Street.
 From there, it’s a right onto Lincoln Avenue, then a quick left, and you should see the entrance to the cemetery; there is also another entrance on Vanderbilt Avenue.